nickcollins/zinal/README.md

 - The front-end layer is pretty simple, mostly being a thin interface between the human and the entity layer. `main.rkt` is the entry-point.
 After doing basic start-up and set-up, it enters a simple loop of accepting user input, sending the input to the ent layer, receiving a ui response from the ent layer, and then displaying the response to the user.
-The response is a `zinal:ui:item%%` as defined in `ui.rkt`. `ui.rkt` declares an abstract, read-only, line-oriented tree structure. `main.rkt` has to do some somewhat fancy stuff for the sake of navigation performance, but at its heart it just runs through the ui tree it receives from the ent layers and lays down its contents into a line-based text display.
+The response is a `zinal:ui:item%%` as defined in `ui.rkt`. `ui.rkt` declares an abstract, read-only, line-oriented tree structure. `main.rkt` has to do some somewhat fancy stuff for the sake of navigation performance, but at its heart it just runs through the ui tree it receives from the ent layer and lays down its contents into a line-based text display.
 - The storage layer is declared in `db.rkt` and defined in `sql-db.rkt`. `db.rkt` declares a completely abstract interface to a Scheme-like (with OOP) logic storage model.
 The caller to the interface interacts with the storage layer via handles to stored db elements.
 The only current implementation is `sql-db.rkt`. `sql-db.rkt` implements